 How to make Calming Spray for dogs:

 Step 1.
-Combine all ingredients in spray bottle.
+Combine all ingredients in a spray bottle.
 Shake until mixed well, and before each use.

 Step 2.
-Put a few sprays on a bandanna and tie loosely around the neck.
+Put a few sprays on a bandanna and tie it loosely around the neck.

 Step 3.
-You can also spray on your pets bed or blanket to create a comfortable and calming place for them.
+You can also spray on your pet's bed or favorite blanket to create a comfortable and calming place for them.

-Print this easy DIY Calming Spray for dogs!
+Print this easy and simple recipe for DIY Dog Calming Spray!

 Calming Spray for Dogs